prinofprin/data_analysis/README.md

-# Thanawat Riencharoen - Associate Data Analyst Portfolio
+# Thanawat Riencharoen - Entry-Level Data Analyst Portfolio
 This portfolio contains my data analysis projects for the Google data analysis course, my related works, and other hobbies projects.

 ### Table of contents